rikschennink/rikschennink.nl/_posts/2015-05-19-the-bouncer-pattern.md

 Anyhow, you’re sitting in your lairs most secure room petting your curly whiskered cat while listening to some german techno and you’ve just conjured up the following JavaScript function.

-If the previous sentence put you out of breath your volcano might be leaking carbon dioxide.
+If the previous sentence put you out of breath, your volcano might be leaking carbon dioxide.

 Let's look at that function you conjured up.